 The mission of the Northeastern State University Center for Teaching and Learning is to foster a culture of excellence in teaching and learning by assisting faculty with their scholarship of teaching, by acting as a resource center for new teaching techniques and programs, and by supporting the University in becoming a community of lifelong learners.

 To accomplish this mission, the Center provides both basic and advanced information about the teaching/learning process through an array of formats and methods.
-The Center is served by an advisory committee that includes seven faculty from across campus, representing each academic college, the John Vaughan Library, and the College of Optometry.
+The Center is served by an advisory committee that includes eleven faculty from across campus, representing each academic college, the John Vaughan Library, and the College of Optometry.

 The Center for Teaching and Learning Steering Committee recommends the following conceptual framework for faculty that: